Victordtesla24/jyotish-shastra/user-docs/implementation-plan-UI.md

 ### **Cultural Sensitivity Guidelines:**
 - Research proper Sanskrit transliteration and pronunciation guides
+- Research well reviewed websites, github repositories for *AI Generated Ultra HD High Quality* **Vedic Astrology images, animations, SVG's etc.**
 - Consult authentic Vedic sources for symbol meanings and usage
 - Avoid stereotypical or commercialized representations of Indian culture
 - Maintain reverent and educational tone in all content
-- Provide context and explanations for traditional concepts
+- **Provide content with context and explanations for traditional concepts, Rashi's, nakshatra's, planets's and other key Vedic Astrology Concepts**

 ### **Modern Web Standards:**
-- Use semantic HTML5 elements for better SEO and accessibility
+- Use semantic **HTML5 elements** for better SEO and accessibility
 - Implement proper meta tags and structured data for search engines
 - Follow React best practices including proper key props and error boundaries
 - Use modern JavaScript features (ES6+) while maintaining browser compatibility
 - Implement proper error handling and user feedback mechanisms

 ### **Testing Strategy:**
-- Test on real devices for mobile experience validation
-- Validate accessibility with screen readers and keyboard navigation
-- Performance testing on various network conditions
-- Cross-browser testing on major browsers and versions
+- Test every single UI Feature and verify its implementation, working status, integration with the Back End, API Endpoints etc.
+- Validate UI feature functionality, visibility and integration using **browser console** and other techniques
-- User testing with target audience for cultural authenticity feedback
+- User testing with target audience, functionality and requirements validation, UI Features working status & Back End integration as well as for cultural authenticity feedback

 *Remember: You are creating a digital bridge between ancient Vedic wisdom and modern technology.
 Every design decision should honor the sacred nature of Jyotish Shastra while providing an exceptional, accessible, and engaging user experience.
 Focus on creating something that feels both timeless and cutting-edge, respectful yet innovative.*